If you have difficulty starting your car; it can be hard to know what’s causing the, hard starting engine problem.

 Positive Crankcase Ventilation (PCV) Valve And Connecting Hoses

-- If the paper element seems covered in dirt or clogged; install a new one.
-If you haven’t replace it in more than two years, replace it.
+If the paper element seems covered in dirt or clogged, install a new one.
+If you haven’t replaced it in more than two years, replace it.

 Throttle Valve (throttle plate) And Bore